Donovand4/SyncLockedUserStatusToAzure/README.md

 # SyncLockedStatusToAzure
 Set of scripts that will allow admins to block logins for locked out synchronized accounts in Azure AD.
+The application must be granted write permission to manage the users.

 Required Setup for App-Only Authentication: